School Uniforms: Overview

 School Uniforms Today

-Even though many countries around the world have used uniforms in all types of schools for decades, the trend is still relatively new and far from universal in the United States.
-Debates about their effectiveness notwithstanding, many US public schools have continued to adopt the trend during the first part of the twenty-first century.
+Even though many countries around the world have used uniforms in all types of schools for decades, the trend remained far from universal in the United States.
+Debates about their effectiveness notwithstanding, many US public schools continued to adopt the trend during the first part of the twenty-first century.
 According to the National Center for Education Statistics, 18.8 percent of public schools had mandatory uniform programs during the 2019–20 school year.
 While this was not a significant increase over the percentage of schools with uniforms in the late 2010s, it was a marked increase from decades earlier; in the 1999–2000 school year, only 12 percent of US public schools required students to wear uniforms.
 By that time, large retail and catalog clothing stores such as Target, Amazon, and Walmart had begun offering a selection of school uniforms.

 Opponents of school uniforms may or may not be opposed to school dress codes.
 Some argue that dress codes are just as confining to a student's individuality as uniforms, while others suggest that school dress codes are a reasonable attempt at maintaining order in the school environment.
 Controversy surrounding dress codes increased during the 2010s and 2020s, with opponents becoming more vocal about the implications of dress codes on larger public debates about race, sexuality, and gender identity.
-Critics asserted that dress codes were aimed primarily at girls and that implementing dress codes enforced the message that girls' bodies should be covered, which can lead to feelings of shame.
+Critics asserted that dress codes were aimed primarily at female students and that implementing dress codes enforced the message that girls' bodies should be covered, which can lead to feelings of shame.
 Opponents also called attention to issues of systemic racism and discrimination, citing studies that show that many dress codes specifically target students of color.
 A 2018 report by the National Women's Law Center explained that many school dress codes "target girls, and especially Black girls, by regulating skirt length and headwraps."
 The report further stated: "The rules aren't applied equally, either.
 Students report that Black girls, and especially curvier students, are disproportionately targeted."
 Moreover, some dress codes that ban hats and head coverings discriminate against those who wear religious head coverings such as hijabs.

 Advocates of school uniforms cite many benefits, including the financial benefit they offer to parents.
 Because the style for uniforms at a given school generally remains the same from year to year and prices are set in advance, parents can plan for and manage school clothing costs more effectively.
 Also, students do not face peer pressure to adhere to the latest clothing styles.
 Supporters also maintain that wearing uniforms could help to reduce gang-related violence in schools by eliminating the colors and clothing that gangs use to identify themselves and thereby reducing the potential for conflict among rival groups.
 A frequent counterargument says that creative expression through personal choice creates a healthier learning environment and that parents who do not have to provide uniforms can find less expensive alternatives elsewhere.